open-i18n/rust-unic/README.md

 to provide high-quality and easy-to-use crates for Unicode and Internationalization data and algorithms.
-In other words, it's like [ICU](http://site.icu-project.org/) for Rust, written completely in Rust, mostly in *safe* mode, but also benifiting from performance gains of *unsafe* mode when possible.
+In other words, it's like [ICU](http://site.icu-project.org/) for Rust, written completely in Rust, mostly in *safe* mode, but also benefiting from performance gains of *unsafe* mode when possible.

 ## Project Goal